SEO Trends and Tricks

 It’s more important than ever to use rich media in the form of images, videos, embeds, you name it.

-A healthy density is always recommended, but the increasingly TF*IDF formula might overtake it in 2019.
+A healthy density is always recommended, but the increasingly TF*IDF formula might overtake it.
 We’ll be thoroughly discussing the TF*IDF formula and how to optimize around it in a future article.
 Be sure to check it out!

 For now, keep your main keyword density around 1.5%~